isomerpages/gb-assist/pages/solutionrepo/solution170.md

 Please refer to 'Things to Note' for additional requirements.

 #### Mode of Payment
-Direct Purchase
+Direct Purchase,Hire Purchase,Subscription / Leasing

 #### Support Level
-80% for SMEs <br>
+60% for SMEs <br>
-N.A. for non-SMEs
+60% for non-SMEs

 #### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+"Specifications
+-Cordless Technology (wireless)
+-Covers at least 800sqm/hour
+-Solution tank capacity (>1L)

+Grant cap: Up to S$3,000 per unit

 #### Contact Information
-Archer Logic (S) Pte Ltd<br>https://www.archerlogic.com/studio-manager/<br>Email: sales_marketing@archerlogic.com<br>Tel: +65 6785 9007
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.